25 Vegetarian Savoury Chocolate Recipes

 Hungry Hinny adapted a recipe using cocoa nibs to make chocolate and pecan crusted goat’s cheese.
 Although somewhat dubious to begin with, she enjoyed the challenge and was pleased with the result – hooray!

-This was the first time Kate of Turquoise Lemons has entered WSC and what a challenge to start with.
+This was the first time Kate of Turquoise Lemons has entered We Should Cocoa and what a challenge to start with.
 These cocoa, rye, pumpkin cheddar scones sound intriguing and with my love of rye flour I shall have to try them out.
 Thank you Kate.

 I love dips so was really excited to see this red bean chocolate hummus from Javelin Warrior’s Cookin w/Luv.
 Served with pita chips, apple slices and radishes, it sounds like my sort of lunch.